PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 Based on his research of 100+ startups, Ellis believes 40% answering "very disappointed" is a strong signal of product-market fit.
 The more responses you get, the more reliable the signal.
 Ellis recommends a minimum of 30:

 > "In my experience, a minimum of 30 responses is needed before the survey becomes directionally useful.
-At 100+ responses I am much more confident in the results."
+At 100+ responses I am much more confident in the results." – Sean Ellis[^2]

 An open research project run by Hiten Shah[^3], co-founder of KISSmetrics, used the PMF Survey on 731 Slack users, the results showed: